Code-Institute-Submissions/IFED-Milestone-Project-2/README.md

 The game timer utilised code created by CI student 'Karzuin' and edited to fit my project requirements.
 The timer begins on click of the first card of the game and counts up in seconds and minutes.
 Once the appropriate number of matches have been made (dependingon difficulty selected), the game ends and the final time is displayed in the game end modal.
 Additionally, the most recent time by the user is displayed on the 'My Times' modal on the home page.
+However, currently there is no placeholder text if the game has not been played yet.

 ### Upcoming Features